Wednesday, October 17, 2007

 Ahhh, so tired today.
 Not sure what it is but this week is already beginning to drag.
 Looking forward to what will hopefully be a good weekend though, and also, there's a ton of movies I'm psyched for.

 This Friday, I'm really curious to see how THE DARK IS RISING pans out.
 Oh, I'm sorry, I mean THE SEEKER.
 From what I have read though, I have a pretty bad feeling about this one, as it seems like an unfortunate case of Hollywood snapping up whatever fantasy license they can get their hands on, with zero regard for the actual source material.
 As a kid, I looooved fantasy literature and read everything I could.
 The Hobbit by J.R.R.
 Tolkien, the Prydain series (ie The Black Cauldron) by Lloyd Alexander, C.S.
 Lewis' Narnia books, the Oz series by L. Frank Baum, the Shannara books by Terry Brooks, and tons of others.
 I loved that stuff.
 And among my favorite series was THE DARK IS RISING by Susan Cooper.
 My memory of the books is a tad bit fuzzy at this point, but I remember really enjoying them for their air of relative sophistication and nuance, and I also loved their connection to Arthurian mythology.
 So, it's pretty disappointing to see that the powers that be (aka moronic studio execs) are randomly changing the name of an adaptation to something that isn't even the title of one of the books.
 I mean, The Seeker?
 Are you kidding me?
 That sounds like the title of some early 90's CD-ROM game.
 That is so, so lame, and the studio behind this one deserves to be bashed mercilessly for this only-in-Hollywood decision.
-I can't say enough about how retarded that is.
 The book is called THE DARK IS RISING - why adapt it at all if you're going to change the name?
 I mean, The Lion the Witch and the Wardrobe?
 Lord of the Rings?
 Those titles don't exactly scream mainstream Hollywood.
 Can you imagine if The Fellowship of the Ring had been released with some stupid, generic Hollywood title like "The Quest of Doom" or something.
 Ahhh what is wrong with these people - Susan Cooper is likely rolling in her grave.
 Okay, she's still alive, but you get the point.
 Now, will the movie itself be good - I hope so, but dammit, I am a lot less excited now that it's called The Seeker, a decision that is most certainly the epitomy of lameness.
 Honestly, I just hate the attitude that all this great material is just out there for some exec to snatch up and do whatever they want with.
 What's the point of adapting something if you're not respectful towards it?

 Also, lots of other good movies opening in wide release this weekend.
 Can't wait to see THE DARJEELING LIMITED.
 I'm a big Wes Anderson fan, and always look forward to his films.
 I also checked out the free short-film prelude to Darjeeling, Hotel Chevalier, which is available on iTunes.
 Really good stuff, and, um, Natalie Portman fans may want to check it out, especially.
 But yeah, can't wait for Darjeeling.
 Also, THE ASSASINATION OF JESSE JAMES looks great, as does INTO THE WILD.
 Hopefully will have a chance to see all three sometime soon.